braidn/Knowledge-Repo/AngularTwoJs.md

 * When using `[]` to surround an attribute it means that it is invoking 'data binding'.
   * If the attribute changes, it will be reflected immediately within the DOM.
   * Handy especially if an attribute is used to toggle specific CSS classes.
+* When getting the value from an element use the `#someReference.value`

 ### Pipes